-Basis ACGIH.
-Threshold Limit Values (TLV) OSHA P0.
-Table Z-1, Limit for Air Contaminat (1989 Vacated Values) OSHA P1.
-Permissible Exposure Limits (PEL), Table Z-1, Limit for Air Contaminant OSHA P2.
-Permissible Exposure Limits (PEL), Table Z-2 OSHA Z3.
-Table Z-3, Mineral Dust Engineering measures Use of adequate ventilation should be sufficient to worker exposure to airborne contaminants.
-If the u product generates dust, fumes, gas, vapor or mist process enclosures, local exhaust ventilation or ot engineering controls to keep worker exposure belo recommended or statutory limits. ise of this , use her Personal protective equipm Respiratory protection Use a properly fitted NIOSH approved air-purifying respirator complying with an approved standard if assessment indicates this is necessary.
-The filter class for the respirator must be suitable f maximum expected contaminant concentration (gas/vapor/aerosol/particulates) that may arise wh the product.
-If this concentration is exceeded, self- breathing apparatus must be used. en handling Hand protection Remarks Chemical-resistant, impervious gloves complying a approved standard should be worn at all times who chemical products if a risk assessment indicates the necessary. en handling Eye protection Safety eyewear complying with an approved stand be used when a risk assessment indicates this is r Skin and body protection Choose body protection in relation to its type, to the concentration and amount of dangerous substance the specific work-place.
-Hygiene measures Wash hands before breaks and immediately after product.
-Remove contaminated clothing and protective equ before entering eating areas. -
+\\Basis

+ACGIH.
+Threshold Limit Values (TLV)

+OSHA Po.
+Table Z-1, Limit for Air Contaminat (1989 Vacated Values)

+OSHA P1.
+Permissible Exposure Limits (PEL), Table Z-1, Limit for Air Contaminant

+OSHA P2.
+Permissible Exposure Limits (PEL), Table Z-2

+OSHA Z3.
+Table Z-3, Mineral Dust

+Engineering measures

+: Use of adequate ventilation should be sufficient to control worker exposure to airborne contaminants.
+If the use of this product generates dust, fumes, gas, vapor or mist, use process enclosures, local exhaust ventilation or other engineering controls to keep worker exposure below any recommended or statutory limits.

+The engineering controls also need to keep gas, vapor or dust concentrations below any lower explosive limits.

+Personal protective equipment

+Respiratory protection : Use a properly fitted NIOSH approved air-purifying or air-fed respirator complying with an approved standard if a risk assessment indicates this is necessary.

+The filter class for the respirator must be suitable for the

+maximum expected contaminant concentration

+(gas/vapor/aerosol/particulates) that may arise when handling the product.
+If this concentration is exceeded, self-contained breathing apparatus must be used.

+Hand protection

+Remarks : Chemical-resistant, impervious gloves complying with an approved standard should be worn at all times when handling chemical products if a risk assessment indicates this is chemical products if a risk assessment indicates this is necessary.

+Eye protection : Safety eyewear complying with an approved standard should be used when a risk assessment indicates this is necessary.

+Skin and body protection : Choose body protection in relation to its type, to the concentration and amount of dangerous substances, and to the specific work-place.

+Hygiene measures : Avoid contact with skin, eyes and clothing.

+Wash hands before breaks and immediately after handling the

+product.

+Remove respiratory and skin/eye protection only after vapors

+have been cleared from the area.

+Remove contaminated clothing and protective equipment

+before entering eating areas.